msel-source/mefwriter/README.md

 Two example programs, named sine-test, are provided to demonstrate ease of use of this module.
 The basic pattern is 1) a channel is created, 2) data is added to the channel, and 3) the channel is closed.
-Though not shown in the example programs, more data can be added to an existing channel using the append function, and this will create a new segment of data in the channel.
+Though not shown in the example programs, more data can be added to a pre-existing channel using the append function, and this will create a new segment of data in the channel.

 The example programs are in both C and C#.
 With C# things are a little more tricky, since the base MEF 3.0